Rune Meanings and the Elder Futhark

 Upright meaning: Hardship, struggle, karmic challenge and bonds.

-Reversed meaning: Naughiz has no reversed meaning.
+Reversed meaning: Naudiz has no reversed meaning.

 Upright meaning: Home, property, security, inheritance and contentment.